 Many State Medicaid Programs Fall Short of Adequate Home Intervention Coverage for Asthma Care

 Last month, the American Lung Association released results of its Asthma Care Coverage Project that tracks state Medicaid programs coverage of asthma care.
 The results found that out of 23 states surveyed, only four states covered home visits and interventions without barriers.
-Three states had coverage but with barriers, another six states had some coverage but barriers were not necessarily always present, and10 states had no coverage for home visits.
-For a condition as prevalent and serious as asthma, causing over 3,000 deaths each year, these findings are unacceptable.

 What This Summer's Record-Breaking Heat Waves Mean for Lung Health